isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-onions/index.md

 1. Any plant feeds should be fresh, chopped and thoroughly washed before feeding your bearded dragon.
 Water provides added nutrition to your beaded dragon.
 2. Never feed your bearded dragons with food pieces that are larger than the space between the eyes (this cause chocking while feeding).
 3. Let your bearded dragon hunt for food (insects) introduced in the cage to enable it to exercise while moving.
 4.

 Always ensure that you feed you bearded dragon from a dish to prevent it from direct swallowing, which may cause impaction leading to death or health complications.
-5. Never leave excess food in the cage after feeding your bearded dragon - [including egg diet](https://pestpolicy.com/can-bearded-dragons-eat-eggs/).
-This makes it less active or docile since most of them never stop eating.
+5. Never leave excess food in the cage after feeding your bearded dragon - [including egg diet](https://pestpolicy.com/can-bearded-dragons-eat-eggs/).This makes it less active or docile since most of them never stop eating.
 6.

 It is always advisable to offer plant feed mixed with insects to boost the nutrients acquired per feed.